jhinnen1/SQL-build-database-script/README.md

-This single script builds a large database with eight tables.
+This single script builds a database with eight tables.